ssfsx17/sky-islands/core.md

 - Discharging: This technique does not require any corresponding Magical Elements skills.
 Instead, it requires that you are holding elemental charges.
 - Effects immediately occur based on the elemental charges you were holding.
   - Air: You instantly move a square-side-adjacent enemy by 5 feet for each Air Charge discharged.
 All of this movement must be done to exactly one such enemy.
+    - Mapless: Takes away 2 Maneuver from the target for each Air Charge discharged.
   - Crystal: You instantly regain an amount of Health equal to 5% of your Maximum Health for each Crystal Charge discharged.
   - Dark: One 5-foot square within your weapon range suddenly sinks lower.
 It moves 2 feet downward for each Dark Charge discharged.
 All of this square height change must be done to exactly one square.
 Whoever was standing on the square can potentially suffer falling damage, depending on their movement type.
+    - Mapless: Targets the enemy
   - Earth: A square-side-adjacent enemy instantly loses an amount of Health equal to 5% of their Maximum Health for each Earth Charge discharged.
 All of this damage must be done to exactly one such enemy.
+    - Mapless: One enemy in the front row.
   - Fire: You instantly set 5-foot squares on fire, within your weapon range.
 The number of squares affected is equal to the number of Fire Charges discharged.
+    - Mapless: Targets a number of enemies equal to the number of Fire Charges discharged.
   - Light: You instantly move 5 feet for each Light Charge discharged.
+    - Mapless: Gives you 2 Maneuver for each Light Charge discharged.
   - Moon: You instantly move one ally within your weapon range to a different square within your weapon range.
 The distance moved is equal to 5 feet per Moon Charge discharged.
 All of this movement must be done to exactly one ally.
+    - Mapless: Gives 2 Maneuver to the ally for each Moon Charge discharged.
   - Water: You instantly regain an amount of Energy equal to 5% of your Maximum Energy for each Water Charge discharged.
   - Wood: The square you are in sprouts a thick tree trunk.
 It has 2 feet of height for each Wood Charge discharged.
+    - Mapless: The tree trunk can be used by yourself as Cover.

 **High-Power Shot**: